inf380p/fall2021/_posts/sj-roh/2021-10-20-sj-roh-trinket-post.md

 Lastly, I run another for loop to go through the results from the regular expression, and then append each line of domain to the 'domains' open list.
 I must call the first element within the returned values for x because each line is already in a list, and the findall() function automatically returns values in a list as well.
-Thus, I call the first element to append each email to the domains list so it contains strings and not lists.
+Thus, I call the first element to append each domain to the domains list so it contains strings and not lists.

 ```python
     for domain in x: